RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Other-Sources.md

 3. Choose from shown branches which you want to fetch the required files.
 4. Insert the directory in which the files will be stored.
 Leave it blank if you prefer to store the files in the current directory.
 5. Make sure you have the required permissions.
 Run with sudo as a prefix if you get any errors.

+### Parrot Security Linux

+Pre installed.
+Just select it from the menu or execute `airgeddon` command from anywhere.
+If you have an old Parrot version, you can install it executing `~# apt install airgeddon` and then it can be executed from anywhere using `airgeddon` command.

+### Wifislax

+Pre installed.
+Just select it from the menu or execute `airgeddon` command from anywhere.

 <!-- Links -->
 [4.12, 64-1.0 or later]: https://www.wifislax.com